7th Annual (2019) North Coast Farmers Convergence, this Sunday!

 The National Young Farmers’ Coalition will be leading a pre-conference workshop on Saturday, February 16th from 1-5pm at Ridgewood Ranch.
 All local farmers are invited to come and share their stories.
 The NYFC is gathering input to incorporate into a California policy platform.

 The National Young Farmers Coalition (NYFC) is a national advocacy network of young farmers fighting for the future of agriculture.
 They are farmer-led and want to hear from North Coast agriculturalists about their experiences.
-This listening session will be the foundation for a solution-oriented session at Convergence the following day (mini-session/workshop 2/17), wherein NYFC will identify regional, state, and national strategies for helping farmers and North Coast agriculture thrive.
-NYFC would like all those interested in attending this workshop to rsvp via Eventbrite.
+This listening session will be the foundation for a solution-oriented session at Convergence the following day (mini-session/workshop 2/17/19), wherein NYFC will identify regional, state, and national strategies for helping farmers and North Coast agriculture thrive.

 The 7th Annual North Coast Farmers’ Convergence was made possible by the generous support of the event’s sponsors, including